What’s new in venture capital raises: Kaseya, CareCloud and Sunwave

 Kaseya, with U.S. operations based in Miami, announced on Friday that it has received an investment of more than $500 million.
 Investors include TPG, a leading global alternative asset firm, and Insight Partners, an existing investor in the company and one of the most active investors in Florida companies.

-Kaseya is an IT infrastructure management solutions for both external service providers — MSPs — and internal service providers such as IT departments.
+Kaseya provides IT infrastructure management solutions for both external service providers — MSPs — and internal service providers such as IT departments.
 This investment builds upon Kaseya’s recent momentum, which includes 30%+ annual company growth, the expansion its customer base to 40,000 customers worldwide, and four major acquisitions — Unitrends, Spanning Cloud Apps, RapidFire Tools and IT Glue.

 The company will use this investment to fuel growth through additional strategic acquisitions, further expand into international markets, and increase R&D spending.
 Kaseya has made 10 acquisitions in the last six years, the company said on Friday.

 “Technology is becoming more critical for small to mid-size businesses every day, and whether they receive it from a managed service provider or their own internal IT department, they want more efficient solutions that yield greater results,” said Fred Voccola, CEO of Kaseya, in a news release.
 “This investment validates our position as the only industry player that can offer these innovative, integrated solutions from a single pane of glass.”

 Kaseya, which services a $180 billion market, is based in Dublin but its U.S. headquarters is in Miami.
 Kaseya employs about 250 people in its Miami and Tampa offices.